We use partial differentiation to differentiate a function of two or more variables. For example,

-This notation should look familiar — it’s just like the derivative of a function in Leibniz’s notation, expressed dxdy.
-In this case, ∂ replaces the letter “d” with a stylized curly d.
+This notation should look familiar — it’s just like the derivative of a function in Leibniz’s notation, expressed dxdy, except that the letter “d” is replaced by ∂, a stylized curly d.

 In calculus, derivatives measure the rate of change of a function with respect to a change in its input variable x.
 Since the input of a multivariable function is more than one variable, we call ∂x∂f and ∂y∂f partial derivatives because they only reveal the rate of change of f when one variable changes, instead of both.

 The partial derivative allows us to understand the behavior of a multivariable function when we let just one of its variables change, while the rest stay constant.

 How do partial derivatives work?
 To find a partial derivative, we find the derivative of a function of two or more variables by treating one of the variables as a constant.